 Tobacco use remains the leading cause of preventable death and disease in the United States and in North Dakota.
-To address this enormous toll, the American Lung Association in North Dakota calls for the following actions to be taken by our elected officials.
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by North Dakota's elected officials:

-- Raise the state tobacco tax currently among the nation's lowest at 44 cents per pack;
+- Raise the state tobacco tax currently at 44 cents per pack; and

-- Raise the age of sale for all tobacco products to 21 years old; and
+- Raise the sales age for all tobacco products to 21 years old.

-The American Lung Association in North Dakota will continue to educate both state and local decisions makers on the need to increase the price of tobacco products, the benefits of an increase, along with increasing the sales age for tobacco products to 21.
+The American Lung Association in North Dakota will continue its work in 2019 to educate both state and local decision makers about the benefits of a higher tobacco tax and increasing the sales age for tobacco products to 21